NotJustIntegration/apic-web-socket/README.md

 ```bash
 websocat -v --insecure wss://your-api-connect-gateway/your-websocket-path
 ```
+Now whatever you type in the terminal, you should receive the same message in upperase letters.
+This concludes the first approach.

 ## Approach 2: API Connect GatewayScript
 In this approach, we'll walk you through setting up a WebSocket connection in IBM API Connect.
 We'll create an API, implement a WebSocket handler using GatewayScript, and test the connection with a WebSocket client.